- Which Open Source Software Licenses To Use And Why?

 - Open source license compatibility - GPLv3 and Apache 2.0

-In our previous two blogs posts we touched upon why it is important to add open source software licenses to your published software and had a look at two example licenses, Apache 2.0 and GPLv3.
-In our last blog post of this series we will zoom in to the compatibility issues some of the licenses have with one another and we would like to close the series with an overview of which licenses are compatible with one another.
+In our previous two blog posts, we discussed why it is essential to add open-source software licenses to your published software and looked at two example licenses, Apache 2.0 and GPLv3.
+In the last blog post of this series, we will zoom in on the compatibility issues some of the licenses have with one another and will conclude this series with an overview of which licenses are compatible with one another.

 Derivative work or not?

-Compatibility issues between licenses can originate when you are trying to include open source source code as a library in your existing project.
-Depending on the license of the library it could considered as a derivative work.
+Compatibility issues between licenses can originate when you try to include open-source source code as a library in your existing project.
+Depending on the library's license, it could be considered a derivative work.
 This raises the interesting question; when is something a derivative work?
-Looking at different license text this is not clearly defined and is left up to the courts around the world to decide in case of a dispute.
+Looking at different license texts, this is not clearly defined and is left up to the courts around the world to decide in case of a dispute.

-Depending on the situation the answer might be quite tricky.
-If you have a software package licensed under an Apache 2.0 license and want to use this in a GPLv3 licensed project this will not be a problem.
-As we saw in our previous post the Apache 2.0 terms are covered by GPLv3.
+Depending on the situation, the answer might be quite tricky.
+If you have a software package licensed under an Apache 2.0 license and want to use this in a GPLv3 licensed project, then this will not be a problem.
+As we saw in our previous post, the Apache 2.0 terms are covered by GPLv3.

 But what happens if it is not a GPLv3 but a GPLv2 license you want to combine with Apache 2.0?
-Here the situation is a lot more complex as the GPLv2 license is not compatible with Apache 2.0 due to a patent grant clause that is missing.
-The answer to this problem is not clear and as there is no case law on this matter the correct answer is not set in stone yet.
+Here the situation is a lot more complex as the GPLv2 license is incompatible with Apache 2.0 due to a missing patent grant clause.
+The answer to this problem is unclear, and as there is no case law on this matter, the correct answer is not set in stone yet.

 License upgrade paths

-One way to solve the incompatibility issue is to get all the authors of all the software to agree to upgrade their old license to licenses that are compatible with each other.
-In the overview below you see an upgrade path of licenses and which licenses are one- or two-way compatible.
+One way to solve the incompatibility issue is to get all the authors of all the software to agree to upgrade their old licenses to licenses that are compatible with each other.
+In the overview below, you see an upgrade path of licenses and which licenses are one- or two-way compatible.

 - The BSD 3-clause License has one additional condition and is therefore not compatible with the BSD 2-clause license and/or the MIT License.